jshaffstall/PyPhysicsSandbox/README.md

 pyPhysicsSandbox is a simple wrapper around Pymunk that makes it easy to write code to explore physics simulations.
 It's intended for use in introductory programming classrooms.

 Caution!
 The simulation does not behave well if you start out with objects overlapping each other, especially if overlapping objects are connected with joints.
+To have overlapping objects connected by joints, set the group on each object to the same number to disable collision detection between those objects.

 ## Code Example